France studies new tax measures on web giants

 For example, if Facebook makes money from advertising sold based on user data from French citizens, then it should have to pay local tax on those profits.

-"The major question is how do you localise the profits of big Internet companies and attach them to the country where they were generated?"
+"The major question is how do you localize the profits of big Internet companies and attach them to the country where they were generated?"
 Fleur Pellerin, deputy minister for the digital economy and small business at the Finance Ministry, said.

 "Tracking the collection and usage of personal data is one of the approaches we are exploring but it isn't the only one."